jcopo/VariationalMethods/README.md

 **make helmholtz** Plot the domain of helmholtz resolution

-**make helmholtzNOverlap** Plot the result of the third part of the project
+**make helmholtzNoOverlap** Plot the result of the third part of the project

 **make clean** Clean the postscript result in the output